IrohXu/Database-System/README.md

 # Database-System
-This is my notes, homeworks and some codes for CSCI-GA.2433 Database System with Prof. Wang.
+This is some notes, homeworks and codes for CSCI-GA.2433 Database System with Prof. Wang.